Republicans swat down Democratic offer to end shutdown as impasse continues into 38th day

 A vote on the health care subsidies “has got to mean something,” said Vermont Sen. Bernie Sanders, an independent who caucuses with the Democrats.
 “That means a commitment by the speaker of the House, that he will support the legislation, that the president will sign.”

-Associated Press writers Seung Min Kim, Kevin Freking, Joey Cappelletti, and Lisa Mascaro contributed to this report.
+Associated Press writers Seung Min Kim, Kevin Freking, Joey Cappelletti, Stephen Groves and Lisa Mascaro contributed to this report.